|Lake Tahoe and Sierra Nevada History|

 It took 75 years to officially change the name from Bigler to Tahoe.

+Tere are several accounts of the origin of the name.
 A Paiute indian chief helped early wagon trains, communicating by means of signs and diagrams drawn in the sand.
 Many versions abound over who first called him "Truckee".